roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed ****** bydawn1958© The drive to work was uneventful and she arrived at the college in good spirits.
+The drive to work was uneventful and she arrived at the college in good spirits.
 She went immediately to her homeroom and found a small package lying on the floor when she opened the door.
 Kerri noticed her name plainly printed on the front.
 She slowly picked it up but was reluctant to actually open the package.
 Moving to her desk, she sat and gingerly unwrapped the fancy looking box.
 It turned out to be a small case from a noted jeweler in the city and inside were two dainty, gold rings.

  Kerri noticed a tiny note taped to the box.
 'Today is the first day of the rest of your life so don't disappoint me,' she read.
 'I really don't want to show people your pictures and movies, so I hope you wore that beautiful red blouse today.'